Contact our corporate or local offices directly.

-Comments are placed in the editor space from a single command button available in the Comments panel, and may be assigned to an object, a specific point, or an area on the active document.
+Comments are placed in the editor space from the command button available in the Comments panel or by clicking near the top right of the design space and may be assigned to an object, a specific point, or an area on the active document.
 The command invokes the comment placement mode, where the cursor changes to a crosshair that detects and highlights objects for selection:

 The placement action then opens a comment entry dialog that offers a field for entering the comment text, and also additional options for adding a freehand drawing to the comment () and including a reference to a specific user or group ().
 Click to confirm the comment creation, which will associate the comment with a numbered pin marker on the document and also add a comment summary entry to the Comments panel.

 Along with text in the comment entry dialog, a 'mention' reference can be added for any other user or role registered with the connected Workspace by entering the @ character or clicking the dialog's button.
 Select a name/email from the dropdown list to add the user (team member) reference to the comment, and also as an Assign To entry.
 Uncheck the latter option if you do not wish the comment to be regarded as specifically assigned to that user or group.
 A Role group (say, 'Engineers'), and therefore its constituent users, may also be added as a mention and/or assignment.